philrz/super/docs/language/search-expressions.md

 Note that the concatenation form of `and` is not valid in standard expressions and is available only in search expressions.
-Concatenation is convenient in interactive sessions but it is best practice to explicitly include the `and` operator when editing Zed source files.
+Concatenation is convenient in interactive sessions but it is best practice to explicitly include the `and` operator when composing saved queries planned for re-use and sharing.

 For example,
 ```